Rangiaowhia: Churches

 St Paul's Church was built in Gothic Revival style in 1852–1856 as part of the Church Missionary Society station, replacing a raupo chapel.
-It and the slightly earlier St John's, Te Awamutu are the oldest surviving Waikato buildings.
+It and the slightly earlier Old St John's at Te Awamutu are the oldest surviving Waikato buildings.
 It initially consisted of a bell tower, nave and chancel.
-The chancel has 2 stained glass windows, depicting St Paul's encounter with a magician.
+The chancel has two stained glass windows, depicting St Paul's encounter with a magician.
 They were brought from Britain by Bishop Selwyn in 1855 and thought to have been donated by Lady Burdett Coutts.
 Missionary teacher, Taati Te Waru, added a steeple around 1857.
 The church sheltered Māori during the Imperial forces attack and was then empty until repaired in the 1870s as a parish church and school.
 It continues to be used for services.

 The Catholic Holy Angels mission station was about 400 metres north of St Paul's.
 Father Jean Pezant relocated it there from Matamata in 1844.
 In 1850 he was succeeded by Father Joseph Garavel.
 Part of the mission station burnt down in an accidental fire in 1865.
 The church was demolished in 1931.
 The cemetery remains, with a memorial pou erected in 2015.
 The bishop's house was across the valley, to the east.